 This course will train you to apply fundamental concepts and design software and applications for the connected world of the future.

 You’ll learn to apply theory to real engineering problems and technologies, combining specialist skills with scientific research methods.

 You’ll also study advanced topics such as C++ and object-oriented design, digital signal processing and artificial intelligence.

-Extensive teaching laboratories, and networked linux and windows computer suites with 24-hour access, are available to all undergraduate students in the Department.
+Extensive teaching laboratories, plus networked Linux and Windows computer suites with 24-hour access, are available to all undergraduates in the Department.

-Access to state-of-the-art research facilities is available in Year 3 for students undertaking a project linked to one of our research centres in electronics, nanotechnology, computer networking, communications, audio-visual media and space engineering.
+You’ll also have access to state-of-the-art research facilities in Year 3 if you’re completing a project linked to one of our research centres:

-We actively encourage you to do project work outside of timetabled hours, as long as you follow safe working practices.
+We actively encourage you to undertake project work outside of timetabled hours – as long as you follow safe working practices.

 BEng (Hons) - Institution of Engineering and Technology (IET)

 Accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.